coleenquadros/configuration/docs/cloud.redhat.com/app-sops/advisor/App-insights-advisor-api-In-advisor-prod-5XX-Quota-Reached.rst

 Impact
 ------

--  The HCCM worker queues have experienced a high backlog over the last hour.
-This could cause a lag in customer data processing.
+-  The Insights Advisor API has been unreachable for significant portions of the past 24 hours.

 Summary
 -------

-This alert fires when the HCCM worker queues have had more than 1000in the past 24 hours.
+This alert fires when the Insights Advisor API has returned a quantity of API responses with statuses in the 500-599 range at or in excess of 5% of the total number of API responses in the past 24 hours.

 Access required
 ---------------